About

 Birds & Folklore

-For centuries, barn swallows have symbolised renewal and safe return.
+For centuries, barn swallows have symbolised hope, renewal and safe return.

 Project backstory